satijalab/seurat/cran-comments.md

 > Old maintainer(s):
 >  Paul Hoffman <seurat@nygenome.org>

+New maintainer is Rahul Satija, the email address has remained the same.

 > Suggests or Enhances not in mainstream repositories:
 >  BPCells, presto
 > Availability using Additional_repositories specification: